f5devcentral/f5-agility-labs-xc/docs/class5/module5/lab2.rst

 #.
 Validate all resources were deployed

-   *From UI same as Lab1 Excercise 2 just look for your resources*
+   *From UI follow the same steps Lab1 Excercise 2 just look append commands with your resources*

    *From CLI*
    *Namespace*